brunoboto96/agency_video_chat/readme.md

 - video > source (save url)
 - video embeddings (TODO: pick a model for this)

-3. Score the videos that most align with the company ideals.
+3. Score the videos that most align with the agency ideals.
 - Via embeddings
 - Feed a few documents for RAG